hillu/go-yara/README.md

 go install -tags yara_no_pkg_config github.com/hillu/go-yara
 ```

-## YARA 4.x vs. earlier versions
+## YARA 4.1.x vs. earlier versions

-This version of _go-yara_ can only be used with YARA 4.0 or later.
+This version of _go-yara_ can only be used with YARA 4.1 or later.

+Version of _go-yara_ compatible with YARA 4.0.x are available via the
+`v4.0.x` branch or tagged `v4.0.*` releases.

 Versions of _go-yara_ compatible with YARA 3.11 are available via the
 `v3.x` branch or tagged `v3.*` releases.